Invariant varieties for polynomial dynamical systems: Introduction

-We find that there are three basic sources for skew-invariant curves.
-The easiest to see are those coming from (skew) iteration.
-If $f$ is any polynomial and $g = f^{\sigma^n}$, then the graph of $f^{\diamond n} := f^{\sigma^{n-1}} \circ f^{\sigma^{n-2}} \circ \cdots \circ f$ is $(f,g)$-skew-invariant.
+More generally, there are four basic sources for skew-invariant curves.
+Some come from (skew) iteration.
+If $f$ is any polynomial and $g = f^{\sigma^n}$, then the graph of $f^{\lozenge n} := f^{\sigma^{n-1}} \circ f^{\sigma^{n-2}} \circ \cdots \circ f$ is $(f,g)$-skew-invariant.
 In particular, when $f = f^\sigma$ is fixed by $\sigma$, the graphs of iterates of $f$ (and their converse relations) are $(f,f)$-invariant.
-When $f$ is expressible as a nontrivial compositional product, $f = g \circ h$ , then considering what we call a \emph{plain skew-twist} of $f$, $\check{f} := h^\sigma \circ g$, we see that the graph of $h$ is $(f,\check{f})$-skew invariant.
-In most cases, by computing one expression of $f$ as a composition of indecomposable polynomials, one may explicitly and quickly describe all of the possible plain skew twists.
+If $f$ is polynomial of degree at least two, then the set of linear polynomials $L$ which skew commute with $f$ in the sense that $f \circ L = L^\sigma \circ f$ is finite, but sometimes is nontrivial.
+The curve defined by $y = L(x)$ is necessarily $(f,f)$-skew-invariant.
+When $f$ is expressible as a nontrivial compositional product, $f = a \circ b$ , then considering what we call a \emph{plain skew-twist} of $f$, $g := b^\sigma \circ a$, we see that the graph of $b$ is $(f,g)$-skew-invariant.
+While all possible plain skew-twists can be easily read off from one expression of $f$ as a composition of indecomposable polynomials, it takes more work to characterize the possible sequences of plain skew-twists which originate from $f$.
 Finally, it can happen that graphs of monomial identities (or their conjugates via some linear change of variables) may be $(f,g)$-invariant.
 For example, if $f(x) = x \cdot (1+x^3)^2$ and $g(y) = y \cdot (1+y^2)^3$, then the curve defined by $y^2 = x^3$ is $(f,g)$-invariant.
-Our primary task is to prove a precise a version of the assertion that these examples exhaust the possibilities for skew-invariant curves.
+Our primary task is to prove a precise version of the assertion that these examples exhaust the possibilities for skew-invariant curves.